 Hear Della, Perry, Hamilton and Judge Cameron's confrontation.

-Perry goes to extra lengths to expose the murderer in this case, to the annoyance of Burger and the resulting humorous report of Lt.
+to the annoyance of Burger and the resulting humorous report of Lt.
 Tragg.

 Judge in The Antic Angel 207 "I'm the one who permits questions!" in reply to Hamilton Burger